-Different parts of this control move different parts of your seat.
+If you have the Sport Seat, you must move the switch next to the lumbar controls to DR (driver) or PS (passenger) before adjusting your power seat.
+Different parts of the power seat control move different parts of your seat.
 If you move the whole control, the whole seat will move.
 The back of the control will move the back of the seat, and the front of the control will move the front of the seat.